FAQ Meares' method of Meditation

 What are diferences between Stillness and mindfulness?

-In short - Stillness lies beyond mindfulness.
+Meares categorised the types of meditation and explained why Stillness lies beyond mindfulness.
 For a bit more information see here.

 Did Meares use visualisation?